 - Canvas Site: There is a Canvas site associated with this course.
 It can be accessed through your http://my.pitt.edu account.
-This site will be used to make important announcements and to make materials available such as lecture slides, recorded lectures, exam solutions, announcements, surveys, etc. As mentioned earlier, homework will be handled on-line using Achieve, which you can access through Canvas. - Examinations: There will be three 50-minute in-class exams, given during the regular lecture periods on Friday, September 29; Monday, October 30; and Wednesday, November 29.
-One way to remember these dates is to note that they are dates of the last lecture period in each of those months.
-The comprehensive final examination is scheduled by the University for Wednesday, December 13, from 8:00 9:50 pm, at a location to be determined. - Grading: Your letter grade will be based on the following percentages:
+This site will be used to make important announcements and to make materials available such as lecture slides, recorded lectures, exam solutions, announcements, surveys, etc. As mentioned earlier, homework will be handled on-line using Achieve, which you can access through Canvas. - Examinations: There will be three 50-minute in-class exams, given during the regular lecture periods on Monday, September 23; Monday, October 28; and Monday, November 18.
+The comprehensive final examination (likely 25 multiple choice problems) is scheduled by the University for Friday, December 13, from 2:00 3:50 pm, at a location to be determined. - Grading: Your letter grade will be based on the following percentages:

 • In-class Exams 40%

 • Final Exam 20%

-• Homework (Achieve) 10%
+Homework (Achieve) 10%

-• Recitation Quizzes 10%
+Recitation Quizzes 10%

-• Reading Quizzes 10%
+• Reading Quizzes (Achieve) 10%

 • Top Hat Lecture Questions 10%

-Roughly, A: 90 - 100%, B: 75 - 90%, C: 60 - 75%, etc., although some fine tuning is likely.
+Roughly, a standard scale is: A: 90 - 100%, B: 80 - 90%, C: 70 - 80%, etc., although some fine tuning is likely.